thegetty/intrometadata/source/glossary.html.md

 truncation

-In searching and matching, the action of cutting off characters in a search term in order to find all terms with a certain common string of characters; this typically involves the user employing a wildcard symbol to search for a string of characters no matter what other characters follow (or precede) that string (e.g., searching for <span class="Helv-Lt-Std-LT-Cond-Ital">arch</span>\* will retrieve <span class="Helv-Lt-Std-LT-Cond-Ital">arch, arches, architrave, architecture, architectural history,</span> etc.).
+In searching and matching, the action of cutting off characters in a search term in order to find all terms with a certain common string of characters; this typically involves the user employing a wildcard symbol to search for a string of characters no matter what other characters follow (or precede) that string (e.g., searching for arch\* will retrieve arch, arches, architrave, architecture, architectural history, etc.).

 Unicode